What Happens When a Domain Expires?

 To renew a domain in redemption status, please contact us.

 When a domain is in the redemption status, the registrar will apply a mandatory fee on top of the standard renewal price.
 The final renewal price will be the standard renewal fee plus the redemption fee.

 “Pending Delete” refers to the 5-day time frame after redemption.
 During this time the registry holds the domain and it cannot be recovered.
 Once the Registry deletes the domain it’s available on a first-come first-served basis for anyone to purchase as a new domain.

 TLDs outside ICANN regulations, such as

 .SH, etc. may not follow the rules mentioned above.
-Specifically, they may or may not provide a grace period and a redemption period, and if they do the length of the period may be different.
+They may or may not provide a grace period and a redemption period.
+If they do, the length of the period may be different.

 ccTLDs have special renewal rules and will be renewed before their expiry if our auto renew feature is being used.